arungudelli/angularjswiki/content/en/fontawesome/fa-glass-whiskey.md

-## Rotate Glass Whiskey Icon using fa-rotate-x
+## Rotate fa-glass-whiskey Icon using fa-rotate-x
 To rotate the font awesome icon fa-glass-whiskey, Use fa-rotate-x class

 Where 'x' represents degree of rotation.